Mountain lion gets trapped in California home

 SONORA, Calif.
 (WHTM) – A mountain lion is probably the last thing you’d expect to find in your bathroom, but KOVR– TV reports that’s exactly what happened to a family in California.

-“I’ve been around for 23 years never used to see this happen and in the last 4 years or so we’ve had about one a year where a lion actually goes into somebody’s house,” Patrick Foy, CA Dept. of Fish and Wildlife Captain, said to KOVR.
+“I’ve been around for 23 years.
+Never used to see this happen, and in the last four years or so, we’ve had about one a year where a lion actually goes into somebody’s house,” California Department of Fish and Wildlife Captain Patrick Foy told KOVR-TV.

-Captain Foy says to KOVR it’s unusual but not unheard of, normally when you leave the door open the cat comes in just not a cat like this.
+Foy says it’s unusual but not unheard of.
+He said normally when you leave the door open, the cat comes in, just not a cat like this.

-“The size of his paws were terrifying when I looked at it and zoomed in on the paws it was terrifying,” Samantha Huebner, neighbor, said.
+“The size of his paws were terrifying.
+When I looked at it and zoomed in on the paws, it was terrifying,” said Samantha Huebner, a neighbor.

-“If you find yourself between the lion and the avenue of escape and that lion then yes it can be a very dangerous situation,” Foy said.
+“If you find yourself between the lion and the avenue of escape for that lion then, yes, it can be a very dangerous situation,” Foy said.

-“Two months ago we actually had two mountain lions on our property that ate five of our chickens,” Sandra Gregory, neighbor, said.
+“Two months ago, we actually had two mountain lions on our property that ate five of our chickens,” said Sandra Gregory, a neighbor.

-KOVR says that Fish and Wildlife doesn’t consider mountain lion sightings near homes a public safety concern unless the animal is acting aggressively.
+KOVR reports Fish and Wildlife doesn’t consider mountain lion sightings near homes a public safety concern unless the animal is acting aggressively.

 –